Japanese submarine I-18

-I-18 was one of five Type C cruiser submarines of the C1 sub-class built for the Imperial Japanese Navy.
+was the second Type C cruiser submarines built for the Imperial Japanese Navy.
 During World War II, she operated as the mother ship for a midget submarine during the attack on Pearl Harbor and the attack of Diego-Suarez, conducted a war patrol in the Indian Ocean, and served in the Guadalcanal campaign before she was sunk in February 1943.